 - Acquire Skills Aggressively: The Bureau of Labor Statistics says that over 84% of marketing managers have only a bachelor’s degree.
-Add to this the fact that HubSpot has done research to suggest that skill driven marketing managers earn 260% times more than their counterparts who depend on seniority for promotions and investing in certifications like CMMP or a Master’s Degree is a wise decision.
+Marketing automation leader HubSpot suggests that skill-driven marketing managers earn 260% times more than their counterparts who depend on seniority for promotions.

-- Take the Lead in Product Development: Marketing managers who go out of their way to suggest new product opportunities to the management in conjunction with the development department quickly identify themselves as company assets.
-At this point of time brands are recognizing and compensating creative genius more frequently and lavishly than traditional use of processes.
-Capitalize on this shift.
+- Take the Lead in Product Development: Marketing managers who go out of their way to suggest new product features and opportunities will quickly be recognized as important people to keep.
+Some brand are even recognizing and compensating creative genius more frequently and lavishly than in the past.
+This is your time to capitalize on this shift.

 Read and Learn: As a marketing manager, it is essential for you to stay up-to-date on the latest research and techniques.
 This list is a great starting point.
 This will help you create campaigns that resonate with your core audience using the latest and greatest tools.